-In addition to faith formation, SPBS believes in educating the “whole child”, and preparing them for success both now and in the future.
-Therefore, “Creating Excellence in Faith, Academics, and Service” serves as the charism/motto of our school.
-Accelerated classes and departmentalization for Grades 6-8 were implemented in the fall of 1997, along with a school wide discipline system.
-The Junior High Science Lab and indoor lockers for Grades Six through Eight were built in the fall of 1998, as part of the complete renovation of the school’s “upper building”.
-Air conditioning was also installed in all the classrooms at that time.
-During the summer of 2000, the school’s central patio/lunch area was re-built: a new patio cover was installed; fans and lights were provided; asphalt was removed and concrete poured to create a new patio; and new student lunch tables were purchased.
-The Health Room was completely renovated during the summer of 2001, and it also serves as an office for the Junior High Teacher Aide as well as a staff work room.
-A P.E. equipment shed was installed near the sports field in May of 2004.
-During the summer of 2004, the “lower building” was completely renovated: the last remaining asbestos was removed; student bathrooms were renovated; and Resource and Small-Group Instruction Rooms were constructed.
+SPBS is a thriving 100% Catholic parochial elementary school.
+Accelerated classes and departmentalization for Grades 6-8, a new school wide discipline program, and new report cards were implemented in the fall of 1997.
+The Jr. High Science Lab was added in 1998 as part of the complete renovation of the “upper building”.
+Air conditioning was installed in all of the classrooms at that time, and classrooms were re-configured to divide SPBS into “lower grades” and “intermediary grades”, thereby creating a distinct Junior High section complete with indoor lockers.
+During the summer of 2000, the patio/lunch area was re-built: a new patio cover was installed, all old asphalt between the two school buildings was removed and concrete was poured to create a new patio.
+The Health Room was completely renovated during the summer of 2001, and it serves as an office/work room and Health Room.
+A new permanent P.E. equipment shed was built near the sports field in May of 2004.
+During the summer of 2004 the lower grades’ building was completely renovated: the last remaining asbestos was removed; bathrooms were remodeled and Resource and Small-Group Instruction Rooms were constructed.